 Meet Mark Finchem

-Mark Finchem is running for the Arizona Senate to secure the rights and protections for the People.
+Senator Mark Finchem is working to secure the rights and protections for the People.
 Mark understands that if our elections are not secure and transparent, we can’t rely on their integrity.
 Described as a fiscal hawk, Mark believes that smaller government means bigger freedom; private sector action is the antidote to government bloat.
 “Wise and cautious stewardship of public funds with transparent accountability has always been a priority for me.”

 Mark Finchem Police Officer

-Living outside of Kalamazoo, Mark lived a farmer/rancher life in a small rural community.
-When he retired, Mark moved to Tucson, Arizona, where he worked in leadership roles in both small business and multi-million dollar software company Intuit, the makers of QuickBooks small business accounting software, where he received a world class business operations education and received his Six Sigma process improvement certification.
+During his career as a law enforcement officer, Mark lived a farmer/rancher life in a small rural community outside Kalamazoo.
+After retiring, Mark moved to Tucson, Arizona.
+There, he stepped into leadership roles in both small business and at Intuit, the software company behind QuickBooks, where he earned a world-class business operations education and a Six Sigma process improvement certification.

 Mark Finchem